 Horse and Pony Section

 This section was well-supported with the normal classes but added show jumping in the afternoon to add to the spectacle.

 Champion of the Poultry and Waterfowl Section.
 Audrey Clarke from Inverness won the Poultry and Waterfowl Show at Lesmahagow for the third year running with one of her White Pekin Bantam hens.
 Photo: David Halls

 The poultry and waterfowl tent is a relatively recent addition to the show and has quickly become popular for both exhibitors and spectators.
 The number of entries has increased each year.

 Open Industrial Section with Children's Craft Entries

-Sheep shearing is always a popular spectator sport and is sponsored this year by Texacloth.
+Sheep shearing is always a popular spectator sport and was sponsored this year by Texacloth.

-On the eve of the Show (Friday night, 27th May), there will be a "Clean Shear Open Competition" in the showfield at 7 pm.
-Register on the night - £10 to enter.
-Spectators welcome
+On the eve of the Show (Friday, 27th May), there was b a "Clean Shear Open Competition" in the showfield at 7 pm.

-On the day of the Show, an open shearing contest takes place.
-This will also include the Scotland-England Sheep Shearing Test (sponsored by Alan Elliot Butchers Ltd.of Lanark)
+On the day of the Show, an open shearing contest took place.
+This also included the Scotland-England Sheep Shearing Test (sponsored by Alan Elliot Butchers Ltd.of Lanark)

 The tug-of-war contest provides a great attraction for spectators at the show, as teams become locked in a battle of strength.